 Below you will find a list of all Rehab Center services by location.
 Click on any of the services or locations within the charts to find out more about it.

 Balance / Fall Risk Assessment - This assessment is to determine the patient’s ability to balance while performing everyday activities.
-This assessment utilizes Smart Balance Master® technology and can help the therapist to evaluate the integrity of the major components of balance.
+This assessment utilizes Smart Balance Manager® technology and can help the therapist to evaluate the patient's major components of balance.

-Biomechanical and Gait Evaluation - Human Performance Lab service that studies the patient as he or she walks, runs or stands to determine if there is a connection between this and the symptoms they are experiencing.
+Biomechanical and Gait Evaluation - Human Performance Lab service that studies the patient as he or she walks, runs or stands to determine if there is a biomechanical connection to the symptoms they are experiencing.

 BTE - This computerized and interactive piece of equipment can store data and show patient progress from one visit to the next.

 Force Plate Evaluation - This is part of the Human Performance Lab’s Services.
-The force plate allows the therapists to assess strength, coordination, balance, and weightbearing comparisons over the right and left legs.
+The force plate allows the therapists to assess strength, coordination, balance, and weightbearing comparisons of both the right and left legs.
 The force plate also acts as a part of the recovering athlete’s rehab.
-It does this by supplying the physical component necessary to enhance the effectiveness of the Impact® concussion management program.
+It does this by testing the various components necessary to enhance the effectiveness of the Impact® concussion management program.

 McKenzie Rehab - Also known as Mechanical Diagnosis and Therapy, the McKenzie Method® is a philosophy of active patient involvement and education for back, neck and extremity problems.
 The key distinction is its initial assessment component—a safe and reliable means to accurately reach a diagnosis and only then make the appropriate treatment plan.

-Orthopaedic Therapy - Orthopaedic Rehab is commonly done at all our clinics.
+Orthopedic Therapy - Orthopedic Rehab is commonly done at all our clinics.
 It encompasses post-operative knee, hip, shoulder, back and ankle deficits as well as a host of musculoskeletal problems.

 Pelvic Floor Dysfunction & Urinary Incontinence - This type of therapy is treatment for patients suffering from urinary or fecal incontinence.
 It is also treatment for patients with pelvic pain issues.
 Possible diagnoses for patients who may benefit from this treatment include interstitial cystitis, vulvodynia, vaginismus, and pain with penetration.
-We also offer care for prenatal and postpartum women dealing with musculoskeletal issues.
+We also offer care for prenatal and postpartum women dealing with musculoskeletal issues at our Littlestown and Cherry Tree Rehab locations.
 (Learn more about pelvic floor dysfunction on the Rehab FAQ page.)

-Sensory Integration Testing and Therapy - Children who demonstrate difficulty with movement and learning may be having these problems as the result of a sensory integration problem.
-Sensory integration is how our bodies organize sensory information for use.
-Hanover Hospital’s Pediatric Specialty Therapy offers Sensory Integration Certified therapists (SIPT) who can evaluate and treat children who demonstrate sensory integration problems that can impact a child’s performance in functional activities at home, school, or in the community.
+Sensory Integration Testing and Therapy - Sensory integration is how our bodies organize sensory information for use in daily functional skills.
+Children who demonstrate difficulties with movement and learning may have problems in processing sensory input.
+Hanover Hospital's Pediatric Specialty Therapy offers therapists who are trained and certified in testing and treatment of sensory integration problems that can impact a child's performance in functional activities at home, school or in the community.

 Vestibular Rehab - This is the evaluation and treatment of dizziness and vertigo as well as the evaluation and treatment of gait and balance problems.
-This may include Balance Master® directed accommodation exercises.
+At our Hillside Rehab Center's Human Performance Lab, this may also include testing and exercises utilizing the Smart Balance Manager® system.

 Work Conditioning/Hardening - Transitional conditioning from acute rehabilitation up to the time of return to work for employees who have suffered serious injury.
 The rehab team’s primary focus with these programs is to expose the employee to the demands faced each day in their job to condition and prepare them for their future return to work.